carreraprogrammer/react-to-do/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Description the project.
+# React TODOs Aplications

+> In this aplication, I created a Todos list with react in order to practice the basic concepts of React what includes components, props and state.

 ## Built With

+- React
-- Major languages
+- JavaScript
-- Frameworks
+- Html5
-- Technologies used
+- Css

 ## Live Demo (if available)